TanmayPatil105/wifi-cli/README.md

 Try changing the "./src/wifi" file using following steps if hotspot option doesn't work

 ```
-Instead of the command "nmcli con up hotspot" replace it with the following lines"
+Instead of the command "nmcli con up hotspot" replace it with the following lines
 ```
 ```
 UUID=$(grep uuid /etc/NetworkManager/system-connections/Hotspot | cut -d= -f2)